bfsmith9/pysec166/README.md

 - Reasonable amount of error handling.

 Please submit a compressed folder containing all of the files associated with your assignment, as well as a description of your encryption algorithm (pseudocode) and instructions for testing your program.

+## JIM EDDY'S INSTRUCTIONS FOR ASSIGNMENT 6

+Assignment 6.0

+### PART 1 (10%): Hashing

+Generate the (hexidecimal) hash using the identified algorithm for the following passwords (apostrophes not included):

+- Use md5 to generate the hash for the password: 'letMeIn'
+- Use md5 to generate the hash for the password: 'admin'
+- Use sha1 to generate the hash for the password: 'gr8tPW'
+- Use sha256 to generate the hash for the password: 'hello123'
+- Use sha512 to generate the hash for the password: 'v@ry$ecURE!'

+### PART 2 (15%): Salting

+- Add the salt 'cyber' to the end of the md5 hash for the password: 'helpdesk'
+- Generate the md5 hash of the salt 'cyber' and add it to the end of the md5 hash for the password: 'helpdesk'
+- Generate the md5 hash of the password + salt (which is 'helpdesk' concatenated with the salt 'cyber')
+- Generate a pseudeo-random salt, add it to the end of the password 'helpdesk' and generate the md5 hash of the password + hash combination.
+Explain how you generated the pseudo-random salt.
+- Respond: How does salting passwords make them more secure?

+### PART 3 (75%): Cracking

+Write a password cracking program in python that reads in the wordlist passwords provided here: wordlist800.txt and searches for the original plaintext password that matches the following (unsalted) md5 password hash: 'cc8b1415557f58abf2e2fa83c2ea6c91'

+To get you started, here is the basic python to generate an md5 hash:

+import hashlib
+pw = 'testing'

+h = hashlib.md5(pw.encode()).hexdigest()

+print(h)

+Submit a compressed folder of your code as well as a screenshot demonstrating you successfully cracked the password.